fr3d3ryk/android-blutetooth-driver/README.md

 # Blutetooth-driver: SPP Protocol
-IMPORTANT NOTE!: this driver was not developed by me, and I don't know who is the original author of that code.
+1. IMPORTANT NOTE!: this driver was not developed by me, and I don't know who is the original author of that code.
+2. Despite that, the driver works well and I have used it in some projects.